-Thus, the Regulatory floodplain for river or stream valley systems is defined as the area adjacent to the watercourse which would be inundated by a flood event resulting from either Hurricane Hazel, the Timmins Storm, an observed event, or by the 100 year frequency based event.
+Thus, the Regulatory floodplain for river or stream valley systems is defined as the area adjacent to the watercourse which would be inundated by a flood event resulting from either Hurricane Hazel, the Timmins Storm, the 100-year frequency based event or an observed event.
 The regulated area includes the floodplain and for not apparent valley systems, an allowance.
 The allowance is not to exceed 15 metres from the hazard (Figure 7).